fuzzylita/fuzzylita.github.io/_posts/2017-09-12-the_trap_of_smarts_and_the_ok_fine_my_lazy_human_brain.markdown

 Where I eventually sloppily ended up:

 ```
 decorations = []

 def all_supplies_in_holidays(holiday_hash)

   holiday_hash.each do |season, holidays|
     decorations << season.to_s.capitalize + ":"

       holidays.each do |holiday, details|
 				holiday = holiday.to_s.capitalize + ": "
         holiday << details.to_s

       decorations << holiday
     end
 	end

   puts decorations.flatten
 ```

-Whan an ugly heap. 💩 Not to mention that it didn't actually work.
+Whan an ugly heap.
+Let's not even talk about the spacing ... 💩 Not to mention that it didn't actually work.

 <blockquote class="imgur-embed-pub" lang="en" data-id="6pImDY8"><a href="//imgur.com/6pImDY8">View post on imgur.com</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>